-Part VIII Satyagraha
+Part VIII

+Satyagraha

 License Copyright © 2009 Ciaran McHale.
 Principles of Satyagraha Permission is hereby granted, free of charge, to any person obtaining a copy of this training course and associated documentation files (the "Training Course"), to deal in the Training Course without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Training Course, and to permit persons to whom the Training Course is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Training Course.
 THE TRAINING COURSE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE TRAINING COURSE OR THE USE OR OTHER DEALINGS IN THE TRAINING COURSE.
 CiaranMcHale.com The globe logo is from www.mapAbility.com.
 Used with permission.
-Complexity explained simply 1 Principles of Satyagraha 2 Purpose of this chapter 1.
-Introduction Satyagraha was mentioned earlier in this course In The Bell Curve Insights into Satyagraha chapter In that earlier chapter, you learned that: Satyagraha is the technique Gandhi used to fight oppression From Sanskrit.
-Satya means truth; Graha means firmness or force - Satyagraha made Gandhi one of the most effective activists of all time Gandhi's explained Satyagraha in spiritual terms Unfortunately, many people find his explanation difficult to understand - The bell-curve model explains Satyagraha's effectiveness more easily This chapter discusses the principles of Satyagraha in depth: Satyagraha has subtleties you should understand before attempting to use it
+Complexity explained simply 1 Principles of Satyagraha 2 Purpose of this chapter Satyagraha was mentioned earlier in this course In The Bell Curve Insights into Satyagraha chapter 1.
+Introduction In that earlier chapter, you learned that: Satyagraha is the technique Gandhi used to fight oppression From Sanskrit.
+Satya means truth; Graha means firmness or force - Satyagraha made Gandhi one of the most effective activists of all time Gandhi's explained Satyagraha in spiritual terms Unfortunately, many people find his explanation difficult to understand - Unfortunately, many people find his explanation difficult to understand

 Recap: bell-curve model's insight Recap: importance of mass communication Satyagraha technique: Lead peaceful demonstrations and refuse to obey unjust laws Do not resist arrest.
-Do not defend yourself against attack Do not try to destroy, hurt or humiliate your oppressors The oppressors respond with: Mass imprisonment of protestors Beatings and even murder of the protestors The bell-curve model explains why the technique works: The asymmetrical conflict is widely reported in the news The apathetic majority become sympathetic and take action "I don't like X people much but they don't deserve that treatment" They put peer pressure on anti-X extremists to stop The international, apathetic community also becomes sympathetic Puts political peer pressure on government to stop anti-X extremists Gandhi did not discuss mass communication (to generate peer pressure) as being a part of Satyagraha Perhaps he thought this was obvious & therefore not worth mentioning Or perhaps he was so focused on spiritual issues that he discarded non-spiritual aspects of Satyagraha Mass communication is important because: It enables the apathetic majority to see the horrifying truth of oppression Many anti-X extremists believe they are carrying out the will of the majority When the majority express horror at the actions of the anti-X extremists: The extremists' pride turns to shame The extremists no longer feel safe from prosecution by the majority Principles of Satyagraha 5 Principles of Satyagraha 6 Structure of this chapter This chapter is split into many sections.
+Do not defend yourself against attack Do not try to destroy, hurt or humiliate your oppressors The oppressors respond with: Mass imprisonment of protestors Beatings and even murder of the protestors The bell-curve model explains why the technique works: The asymmetrical conflict is widely reported in the news The apathetic majority become sympathetic and take action "I don't like X people much but they don't deserve that treatment" They put peer pressure on anti-X extremists to stop The international, apathetic community also becomes sympathetic Puts political peer pressure on government to stop anti-X extremist Gandhi did not discuss mass communication (to generate peer pressure) as being a part of Satyagraha Perhaps he thought this was obvious & therefore not worth mentioning Or perhaps he was so focused on spiritual issues that he discarded non-spiritual aspects of Satyagraha Mass communication is important because: It enables the apathetic majority to see the horrifying truth of oppression Many anti-X extremists believe they are carrying out the will of the majority When the majority express horror at the actions of the anti-X extremists: The extremists' pride turns to shame The extremists no longer feel safe from prosecution by the majority Principles of Satyagraha 5 Principles of Satyagraha 6 Structure of this chapter This chapter is split into many sections.
 Each section: Focuses on one aspect of Satyagraha Illustrates some subtle, but important, principles about Satyagraha 2.
-Importance of love
+Importance of love Principles of Satyagraha 7 8